History and Statistics of “Study Drugs”

 Finally, regular abuse of prescription stimulants can easily lead to dependence and addiction.
 Once dependent, a user may experience stimulant withdrawal symptoms when stopping use, such as:

 - Increased somnolence.

 - Depression and/or other mood disturbances.

 - Increased appetite.

-- Intense drug craving.
+- Intense drug cravings.

-Dependence can lead to a feeling of being disconnected from reality and trapped in a hopeless situation, and, as with all addictions, suicidal thoughts and other dangerous behaviors are common.
+Dependence can lead to a feeling of being disconnected from reality and trapped in a hopeless situation and, as with all addictions, suicidal thoughts and other dangerous behaviors are common.